asayers/orbit/README.md

 There's a binary available [here](http://cl.ly/Ec5J) (dated 28/2/12), which can be run with `java -jar orbit.jar` (or by double-clicking on Windows or OS X).
 The linked binary might not be up-to-date; if not, you might be better off doing a fresh compile:

-[Download](https://github.com/asayers/orbit/zipball/master) or fork (`git clone git://github.com/asayers/orbit.git`) the source, `cd` into the project root directory, and compile it with `ant`.
+[Download](https://github.com/asayers/orbit/zipball/master) or [fork][fork] the source, `cd` into the project root directory, and compile it with `ant`.
 By default the buildfile will create an executable jar in dist/, which can be run with `java -jar orbit.jar`.
 Enjoy!

 Future Versions
 ---------------